jordanmpalmer/Ramshorn5e/9. Misc/PHB/Ch. 2 - Races.md

 _**Ability Score Increase.**_ Your Charisma score increases by 1.

-_**Superior Darkvision.**_ Your [[darkvision]] has a radius of 120 feet.
+_**Superior Darkvision.**_ Your [[4.
+Resources/Spells/SRD/Darkvision]] has a radius of 120 feet.

 _**Sunlight Sensitivity.**_ You have [[disadvantage]] on attack rolls and on Wisdom ([[Perception]]) checks that rely on sight when you, the target of your attack, or whatever you are trying to perceive is in direct sunlight.

-_**Drow Magic.**_ You know the [[dancing lights]] cantrip.
-When you reach 3rd level, you can cast the [[faerie fire]] spell once with this trait and regain the ability to do so when you finish a long rest.
-When you reach 5th level, you can cast the [[darkness]] spell once with this trait and regain the ability to do so when you finish a long rest.
+_**Drow Magic.**_ You know the [[Dancing Lights]] cantrip.
+When you reach 3rd level, you can cast the [[Faerie Fire]] spell once with this trait and regain the ability to do so when you finish a long rest.
+When you reach 5th level, you can cast the [[Darkness]] spell once with this trait and regain the ability to do so when you finish a long rest.
 Charisma is your spellcasting ability for these spells.

 **_Drow Weapon Training._** You have proficiency with rapiers, shortswords, and hand crossbows.